Border Enforcement Section

 The National Security and Cybercrimes Section (NSCS) handles matters involving international and domestic terrorism (including threats and hoaxes), counter-espionage, counter-proliferation (i.e ., violations of law involving exports of military or dual use items, as well as exports to embargoed nations), and cyber intrusions.
 NSCS works closely with the FBI, Homeland Security Investigations, Defense Criminal Investigative Services, Secret Service, and the multi-agency Joint Terrorism Task Force, among other law enforcement agencies.
 NSCS matters are often handled in coordination with the Counterterrorism, Counterespionage, and Computer Crimes and Intellectual Property sections at the Department of Justice.
 NSCS prosecutors typically become involved at the outset of an investigation and are experienced in managing complex matters, using a wide array of investigative tools, coordinating multi-district and/or international investigations, and navigating novel legal issues.

-The Forfeiture and Financial Litigation Unit (FFL) recovers assets and property from defendants through forfeiture and restitution statutes.
+The Asset Recovery Section (ARS) recovers assets and property from defendants through forfeiture and restitution statutes.
 Cases involve a wide range of offenses including fraud, drug trafficking, money laundering, child exploitation, human trafficking, Bank Secrecy Act violations, bank robbery, and other violent crimes.
-The Unit also handles civil forfeitures and collection of debts owed by defendants through restitution orders, fines, and special assessments.
-FFL recovers millions of dollars in property and assets annually, a large portion of which is returned to victims.
+The Section also handles civil forfeitures and collection of debts owed by defendants through restitution orders, fines, and special assessments.
+ARS recovers millions of dollars in property and assets annually, a large portion of which is returned to victims.